nlin0/terminal-esc/README.md

 OK
 ```

+In case of failure to display test has passed, please dune clear and then dune test again.
 Please note, to run the game after you test.
 You HAVE to change modify the function back to it's original form:

 ```ocaml
 let run_json file_name =